-- 1. Effective December 28, 2008, employees regularly assigned to a shift falling between the hours of 6:00 a.m. and 6:00 p.m. shall be paid a shift differential of \$9.11 per biweekly pay period.
-After December 31, 2012, this shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 2.
-Effective December 28, 2008, employees regularly assigned to a shift falling between the hours of 10:30 a.m. and 8:30 p.m. shall be paid a shift differential of \$27.99 per biweekly pay period.
-After December 31, 2012, this shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 3.
-Effective December 28, 2008, employees regularly assigned to a shift falling between the hours of 1:00 p.m. and 1:00 a.m. shall be paid a shift differential of \$37.79 per biweekly pay period.
-After December 31, 2012, this shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase.

-4. Effective December 28, 2008, employees regularly assigned to a shift falling between the hours of 6:00 p.m. and 5:00 a.m. shall be paid a shift differential of \$41.96 per biweekly pay period.
-After December 31, 2012, this shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase.

-- 5. Effective December 28, 2008, employees regularly assigned to a shift falling between the hours of 10:00 p.m. to 7:00 a.m. shall be paid a shift differential of \$44.75 per biweekly pay period.
-After December 31, 2012, this shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 6.
-Effective December 28, 2008, employees regularly assigned to work more than one (1) shift during a biweekly pay period shall be paid a shift differential of \$41.96 per biweekly pay period, providing the starting times for the shifts differ by a minimum of three (3) hours.
-After December 31, 2012, this shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 7.
-Sunday Hours: Effective December 30, 2007, employees with shifts starting work on Sundays shall be paid an additional \$1.05 per hour.
-Persons called to work on Sundays for other than a complete shift will also receive an additional \$1.05 per hour.
-Each year hereafter, the amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents.
-Effective in 2009, the amount will remain at \$1.05.
-Effective December 11, 2011, the amount will be \$1.10 and effective the last pay period of 2013 that amount shall increase to \$1.15.
-Effective the last pay period of 2014 and through 2015 that amount shall be \$1.20.. - 8.
-Saturday Hours: Effective December 30, 2007, employees with shifts starting work on Saturdays shall be paid an additional \$.50 per hour.
-Persons called to work on Saturdays for other than a complete shift will also receive an additional \$.50 per hour.
-Each year hereafter, the amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest full five (5) cents.
-Effective December 11, 2011, the amount will be \$.50.
-Effective the last pay period of 2013 that amount shall increase to \$.55.
+- 1. Employees regularly assigned to a shift falling between the hours of 6:00 a.m. and 6:00 p.m. shall be paid a shift differential of \$11.59 per biweekly pay period.
+This shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 2.
+Employees regularly assigned to a shift falling between the hours of 10:30 a.m. and 8:30 p.m. shall be paid a shift differential of \$35.63 per biweekly pay period.
+This shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 3.
+Employees regularly assigned to a shift falling between the hours of 1:00 p.m. and 1:00 a.m. shall be paid a shift differential of \$48.11 per biweekly pay period.
+This shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 4.
+Employees regularly assigned to a shift falling between the hours of 6:00 p.m. and 5:00 a.m. shall be paid a shift differential of \$53.45 per biweekly pay period.
+This shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 5.
+Employees regularly assigned to a shift falling between the hours of 10:00 p.m. to 7:00 a.m. shall be paid a shift differential of \$56.98 per biweekly pay period.
+This shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 6.
+Employees regularly assigned to work more than one (1) shift during a biweekly pay period shall be paid a shift differential of \$53.45 per biweekly pay period, providing the starting times for the shifts differ by a minimum of three (3) hours.
+This shift differential shall be adjusted by the percentage of wage increase negotiated on the date of the effective wage increase. - 7.
+Sunday Hours: Employees with shifts starting work on Sundays shall be paid an additional \$1.35 per hour.
+Persons called to work on Sundays for other than a complete shift will also receive an additional \$1.35 per hour.
+The amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest five (5) cents. - 8.
+Saturday Hours: Employees with shifts starting work on Saturdays shall be paid an additional \$.55 per hour.
+Persons called to work on Saturdays for other than a complete shift will also receive an additional \$.55 per hour.
+The amount will be adjusted by the percentage of wage increase negotiated, with the amount rounded off to the nearest full five (5) cents.

 Note: This subsection shall apply to all work normally recorded on the payroll as Sunday or Saturday work.
-It shall not apply to shifts which begin on Friday and end on Saturday or begin on Saturday and end on Sunday, but it will apply to entire shifts which begin on Saturday but may end on Sunday or begin on Sunday but may end on Monday.
+It shall not apply to shifts, which begin on Friday and end on Saturday or begin on Saturday and end on Sunday, but it will apply to entire shifts, which begin on Saturday but may end on Sunday or begin on Sunday but may end on Monday.